 - Training on labelling standards for nano-containing products (e.g. for customs)

-- Further public awareneness raising (e.g. through UNITAR’s nano e-learning course)
+- Further public awareness raising (e.g. through UNITAR’s nano e-learning course)

-UNITAR would like to acknowledge the collaboration with Organization for Economic Co-operation and Development (OECD), SAICM, the Center for International Environmental Law (CIEL), and the International PoPs Elimination Network (IPEN).
+UNITAR would like to acknowledge the collaboration with Organization for Economic Co-operation and Development (OECD), the Strategic Approach to International Chemicals Management (SAICM), the Center for International Environmental Law (CIEL), and the International PoPs Elimination Network (IPEN).
 In addition, UNITAR has signed a cooperative framework agreement with Thailand’s National Nanotechnology Center (NANOTEC) to strengthen existing programmes on nanotechnology to the mutual benefit of Member States of the United Nations in the Southeast Asia region.
-Financial contributions have been provided by the Government of Switzerland, USA, United Kingdom, and Sweden.
+Financial contributions have been provided by the Governments of Switzerland, USA, United Kingdom, and Sweden.